oterrab/portfolio-projects/educacao-es/README.md

 **Middle School**
 ![Schools per City - Instance](output/images/type_school_city_medio.png)

-What I can learn from this is that most of elementary teaching is done by the city administrative instance while most of middle school teaching is done by the state administrative instance.
+As expected most of elementary teaching is done by the city administrative instance while most of middle school teaching is done by the state administrative instance.
+The federal constitution defines that the municipality takes care of early childhood Education and also elementary school 1; Secondary Education is a priority for the state government, but they also manage elementary schoool 2.
+The Union, in turn, is responsible for the financial and technical coordination while conducting the federal universities.

 Also did an analyze of number os students per school in elementary and middle school.
 For this I used data from public schools of my home state.